 Using GIS to keep track of all of these features (and where they are on a property) allows NCC to understand the impact of its management activities, and constantly improve its practices.

-With the help of GIS, NCC continues to be a leader in conservation by helping to identify areas that are best suited to our conservation efforts and helping to effect proper management of the properties we’ve secured.
+With the help of GIS, NCC continues to be a leader in conservation by identifying areas that most urgently need conservation and the management of the properties we’ve secured.